mshakeg/super-processor-example/README.md

 The above is basically all that's required by the developer.
 The `ProcessorManager` will then sync a `ICoprocessor` up to the version that the `SuperProcessor` is synced if it hasn't already, and once all are synced it will then use the `SuperProcessor` stream to service all coprocessors in lock step.

+NOTE: developers can create a custom coprocessor that extends the `GenericProcessor`(which in turn extends the `ICoprocessor`) for a more subgraph like developer experience where developers simply have to specify the specific module events they want to handle, and then simply implement handler functions for those specified module events.
+See the `GenericCoinFlipProcessor` in `./src/processors/coprocessors/generic-coin-flip.ts` for an example of this. `GenericCoinFlipProcessor` is equivalent to `CoinFlipProcessor` regarding the data that is effectively indexed and aggregated.
+However for use cases/dApps where high throughput performance is critical then developers should probably implement a coprocessor that extends `ICoprocessor` directly as this more easily allows for simple and efficient batching over many events present in a batch of `transactions` passed to `processTransactions`. `GenericProcessor` could be improved in future to more easily enable batching and efficient DB IO using a Unit of Work pattern across all events(and across all event handlers) present in a batch of `transactions` passed to `processTransactions`.

 ## Prerequisites

 - `pnpm`: The code is tested with pnpm 8.6.2.
 Later versions should work too.